 - Dates Abroad

 - Exact dates to be determined.
-The practicum group will spend approximatly 8 days in Nairobi, Kenya in mid-June 2019.
+The practicum group will spend approximately 8 days in Nairobi, Kenya in late June 2019.

 Students will be required to pay a program fee.
 The program fee covers in-country transportation, some meals, housing and excursions.